yusiGM/StrykerAI2024/README.md

 10) Once Venv is activated open notebook on vscode and select the Venv as your kernal
 11) Code as normal! :)
 12) Deactive Venv using the command deactivate in the terminal

+#### **Option 2: Pip Install requirements individually **
+This method is not recommended due to the inability to consistently control library versions across multiple instances of the code.
+Copy each of the libraries from requirements.txt, setup a new cell on the notebook and pip install each library individually.

 ## Dataset License